 People in Product & Engineering often have less face time with their customers than their colleagues in Sales or Marketing.
 While this might be a challenge in it’s own right, at conferences, you, as an Engineer, are quite obviously representing your company.

-The most frequent question that you get asked by other conference goers is “So what does your company do?
+A frequent question that you get asked by other conference goers is “What does your company do?”.
 This is a great opportunity to pitch both your company and your product to others.

 What’s even more beneficial: Since people are often from a similar background they are representing the company in a way that other engineers can understand and are interested in.
 If you send your sales team to have a booth at a conference and sell your product, is not at all the same thing as having an engineer passionately describe the culture of your organisation to another engineer.